 The 1904 Woodbridge licensing records show that the Horse & Groom's license was issued in 1853.
 Whether this was when it was first licensed or when it got a full (ie not just beer) license isn't clear, though the latter seems more probable.

 It closed in 1960, when the license was transferred to a new (un-named) pub in Sproughton (possibly the Beagle?).
 The building is now residential.

-The 1891 census records Henry Sawyer at the Coach & Horses, Cumberland St., which has been assumed to be an alternative name for this pub, although it could be a previously unknown pub or a mistake in the census.
+The 1891 census records Henry Sawyer at the Coach & Horses, Cumberland Street, which has been assumed to be an alternative name for this pub, although it could be a previously unknown pub or a mistake in the census.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)